-Comments raised during the 30-day review of the Basic Assessment Report will be recorded, included and responded to in the final Basic Assessment Report that will be submitted to the DEA.
+Comments raised during the 30-day public review of the draft Basic Assessment Report were recorded, included and responded to in this final Basic Assessment Report that is submitted to the DEA for an application for environmental authorisation.
+Comments and responses are included in Appendix C8 of this Report.